oskarsrozitis/nutrameg/README.md

 # Nutrameg

-This is the Nutrameg project built with Astro.
+This is the Nutrameg project built with Astro, Tailwind and React.
 Below are the instructions to get started with development, build the project, and preview the build.

 ## Prerequisites

 Make sure you have the following installed:

-- [Node.js](https://nodejs.org/) (v14 or higher recommended)
+- [Node.js](https://nodejs.org/) (v18 or higher recommended)
 - [npm](https://www.npmjs.com/) (v6 or higher)

 ## Installation for dev